ThoSe1990/anoEngine/README.md

     - specific movement for pieces
     - draw possible movement of the selected piece on chess board
     - drop oppenents piece by moving on their field
-- integrating lua for setting up chessboard
+- integrating lua for
+    - ~~setting up chessboard~~
+    - log and replay movements
 - implementing game logic (e.g. statemachine )
+- ...

 Optimizing:
 - moving figures diagonal (slower speed on the shorter axis)